Nelson Mandela’s Daughter Zenani Mandela Biography: Husband, Age, Children, Net Worth, Siblings, Parents

 Personal life

 Zenani Mandela married Prince Thumbumuzi Dlamini in 1985.
-Zenani Mandela-Dlamini is the mother of five children; Her children are Prince Cedza Dlamini, Zaziwe Manaway, Zamaswazi Dlamini, Zozuko Dlamini and Zinhle Dlamini.
+Zenani Mandela-Dlamini is the mother of five children; her children are Prince Cedza Dlamini, Zaziwe Manaway, Zamaswazi Dlamini, Zozuko Dlamini and Zinhle Dlamini.

-Net value
+Net asset value

 Leave a Comment